 The check-in is available via email and mobile app.
 If an employee is unable to use either of these methods, he or she should call the UCI Employee Experience Center (EEC) each workday at 949-824-9918 to complete the assessment by phone with an EEC customer service representative.

 All employees returning to on-site work must be activated in the app the week before they are scheduled to return to campus.
 To make this happen, managers/supervisors should send a list with the names and UCInetIDs of all employees returning to on-site work to Stephen Whelan at firstname.lastname@example.org at least three business days before the return date.
 Please allow 72 hours for activation.
 Once an employee is activated, he or she will receive an email directly from the EEC explaining how to access the symptom check app.

-COVID-19 testing is currently completed via a supervised self-administered nasal swab test, is cost-free to eligible groups on campus, and results are available within 24 - 72 hours.
+COVID-19 testing is currently completed via a supervised self-administered nasal swab or saliva test that takes about 7-10 minutes, is cost-free to eligible groups on campus, and results are available within 24 - 48 hours.